If in doubt, the primary governing law of this policy is that of the state of California, United States.

-Throughout your use of the System we may collect and process information, such as: personal information (name, date of birth, email address, etc.); pre-existing medical conditions, medication along with other health profile information such as height, weight, body mass index (BMI), and smoking status, and details of your visits to our site including, but not limited to, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.
+Throughout your use of the System we may collect and process information, such as: personal information (name, date of birth, email address, etc.); pre-existing medical conditions; lifestyle; environment; medication; other health profile information and details of your visits to the System and the resources that you access (including, but not limited to, traffic data, location data, weblogs and other communication data), whether this is required for our own billing purposes or otherwise

-Not to worry, we are required by law to maintain the privacy of your PHI and to provide you with this notice of our legal duties and privacy practices with respect to your PHI.
-When we use or disclose your PHI, we are required to abide by the terms of this Policy (or other Policy in effect at the time of the use or disclosure).
+Not to worry, we are required by law to maintain the privacy of the information described in this Policy and to provide you with this notice of our legal duties and privacy practices with respect to it.
+When we use or disclose this information, we are required to abide by the terms of this Policy (or other Policy in effect at the time of the use or disclosure).
 When covered under HIPAA and combined with identifying information, these data count as “protected health information” (PHI).
 For simplicity and the good of our users, we aim to treat all identifiable health information with the same protections, whether HIPAA is applicable or not, and will use the blanket term ‘identifiable health information’ to refer to it (inclusive of PHI) below.

 We may collect information about your device, including where available your IP address, operating system, browser type and screen size.
 We may use this: to, provide you with customer support, for system administration; to tailor your experience of the System; to report aggregate information internally, to advertisers; and for research; or as described in ‘How we use your information’

 For the same reason, we may obtain information about your general internet usage by using a cookie file which is stored on the hard drive of your device.
 Cookies help us to give you a smooth user experience, improve the System and deliver a better and more personalized service.
 They enable us:

-Big Health understands that your PHI is private and personal and is dedicated to maintaining the privacy and integrity of your PHI.
-As such, we will never sell or rent it and have policies and procedures and other safeguards to help protect your PHI from improper use and disclosure.
+Big Health understands that your identifiable health information is private and personal and is dedicated to maintaining its confidentiality and integrity.
+As such, we will never sell or rent it and have policies and procedures and other safeguards to help protect it from improper use and disclosure.

 We follow a Minimum Necessary Access Policy so any required disclosure of your data is minimized.
-The following categories describe different ways that we use your identifiable health information and the rare instances that require us to disclose it to persons and entities outside of Big Health.
+The following categories describe the ways in which we use your identifiable health information and the rare instances that require us to disclose it to persons and entities outside of Big Health.
 We have not listed every use or disclosure within the categories below, but all permitted uses and disclosures will fall within one of the following categories.
 In addition, there are some uses and disclosures that may require your specific authorization.

-How much PHI is used or disclosed without your written permission will vary depending, for example, on the intended purpose of the use or disclosure.
+How much identifiable health information is used or disclosed without your written permission will vary depending, for example, on the intended purpose of the use or disclosure, and appropriate laws.

-It may be possible that your data is transferred to, and stored at, other destinations inside the EEA by or to staff who work for Big Health or one of our suppliers.
+Your data may be transferred to, and stored at, other destinations inside the EEA by or to staff who work for Big Health or one of our suppliers.
 Such staff may be engaged in, among other things the provision of support services.
 By submitting your personal data, you agree to this transfer, storing or processing.

-Unfortunately, despite these measures, the transmission of information via the internet is never completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to the System, or transmitted from the System to you, and any transmission is at your own risk.
-Once we have received your information, we will use strict procedures to try to prevent unauthorized access in accordance with our Company data protection policy and code of practice, and responsibilities as a registered Data Controller in the UK.
+Unfortunately, despite these measures, the transmission of information via the internet (especially by email) is never completely secure.
+Although we will do our best to protect your personal data, we cannot guarantee the security of any of your data transmitted to the System, or transmitted from the System to you, and any transmission is at your own risk.
+Once we have received your information, we will use strict procedures to try to prevent unauthorized access in accordance with our Company data protection policy and code of practice, appropriate laws, and responsibilities as a registered Data Controller in the UK.

-You have certain rights with respect to your PHI.
-If we do not agree to a request by you with respect to your PHI, please consult the Big Health Privacy and Security Officer whose contact information is below.
+You have certain rights with respect to your identifiable health information.
+If we do not agree to a request by you regarding your identifiable health information, please consult the Big Health Privacy and Security Officer whose contact information is below.

-If you believe that any of your rights with respect to your Health Information have been violated by us, our employees or agents, please communicate with the Big Health Privacy and Security Officer at:
+If you believe that any of your rights with respect to your or others’ identifiable health information have been violated by us, our employees or agents, please communicate with the Big Health Privacy and Security Officer at:

 If we are subject to the Health Insurance Portability and Accountability Act (“HIPAA”), you may also contact the Secretary of the U.S. Department of Health and Human Services.
 Under no circumstances will we take any retaliation against you for filing a complaint.